-The New Orleans Saints will try to avenge one loss and bounce back from another when they visit the Tampa Bay Buccaneers in Week 14.
-Kickoff is set for 1:00 EST on Sunday, December 9, at Raymond James Stadium in Tampa.
-Fans in certain markets can watch the game on Fox.
+The New Orleans Saints will try to avoid a second straight loss to a division foe when they hit the road in Week 11 to take on the Tampa Bay Buccaneers.
+Kickoff is scheduled for 1:00 EST on Sunday, November 17 at Raymond James Stadium in Tampa.
+Fans in New Orleans, Tampa, and most places in between will be able to watch the game on Fox.

 Current odds list the Saints as 5.5-point favorites on the road with an over/under of 49.5 points.
 Click here for a full list of the Week 11 NFL odds.

 New Orleans was absolutely rolling heading into their bye a couple of weeks ago.
 They had won six games in a row and had even gotten Drew Brees back from injury.
 However, they couldn’t have been more flat in last week’s home loss to Atlanta.
 The Saints entered the game as two-touchdown favorites but were embarrassed 26-9 by a team earning just its second win of the season.

 Despite the almost inexplicable loss, the Saints are 7-2 and retain a two-game lead over the Panthers atop the NFC South.
 Of course, the Saints still have to play the Panthers twice, including next week.
 That should make them eager to get back on track as soon as possible.
 Otherwise, their hold at the top of the division could be in jeopardy.

 As for the Bucs, they were finally able to snap their four-game losing streak last week, escaping with a 30-27 win over the Cardinals.
 In true Tampa fashion, the Buccaneers turned the ball over three times.
 But a 92-yard touchdown drive in the closing minutes saved them.